jdreo/frictionlesser/CONTRIBUTING.md

 - `CacheTranscriptome`, for Friedman score's intermediate results that are tied to a given *transcriptome*,
 - `CacheSize`, for results that are tied to a given *signature size*,
 - `CacheSwap`, for results involved in *swaping two genes*.

+The current design is to attach the swap cache to the neighbor operator (see the next section).
+This avoid having a cache attached to the signatures themselves and saves some space and copy time.
+However, this require to swap caches when moving from one signature to another.
+The current design also maintains a swap cache attached to the FriedmanScore data structure, which may not be optimal.

 Neighborhood